Best Fly Fishing Rods of 2020: Complete Reviews with Comparisons

 On the flipside, what adds a lot to the value is the additional equipment that comes with the purchase of this rod.
 There’s a 4.5″ x 3.2″ x 1.2″ fly box with 16 flies in it, as well as a sturdy case with a zipped pouch-like compartment for storing smaller items.

 If the price was a bit lower, this would be a great rod for beginners.
 It offers everything you need to start learning the fly fishing technique, and the quality should be good enough for most newbies.
 Free stuff doesn’t grow on trees.
-You’re paying for the included accessories in this starter package
+You’re paying for the included accessories in this starter package.
+Take a look at the full review here.

 3. Eagle Claw Featherlight Fly Rod